Deutsche chief blasted for call to complain over raid

 "Nobody in Germany is above the law.
 Mr. Fitschen is giving the impression that he hasn't understood this," Michael Meister, a senior CDU lawmaker told the Handelsblatt business newspaper.

 Joachim Poss, deputy head of the parliamentary group of the opposition Social Democrats (SPD), said he was astonished by the series of legal problems at Deutsche Bank.

-"With their behavior, the banks are crying out every day for tougher regulations," Poss told Reuters.
+"With their behaviour, the banks are crying out every day for tougher regulations," Poss told Reuters.

-Juergen Trittin, leader of the environmentalist Greens party, used the colorful phrase "The fish stinks from the head down" to pin blame for Deutsche's problems on its leadership.
+Juergen Trittin, leader of the environmentalist Greens party, used the colourful phrase "The fish stinks from the head down" to pin blame for Deutsche's problems on its leadership.